jasonmchugh/musiquelevis/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 [See changelog for all versions](https://www.storeapps.org/docs/sm-changelog/?utm_source=wprepo&utm_medium=web&utm_campaign=smwp_readme).

 == Upgrade Notice ==

+= 8.23.0 =
+Pricing page related changes along with other important fixes and updates.
+Recommended upgrade.

+= 8.22.0 =
+WooCommerce 8.2.2 compatible, WordPress 6.4.1 compatible, Support for delete media when any post type record is deleted and if the media is linked with only that post type record (Pro), Fixes related to 'copy from field' operator not working properly for 'Sale Price' and 'Regular Price' fields in Bulk Edit functionality for WooCommerce Products dashboard (Pro), Updates related to Code improvements related to Export CSV of stock related data columns for WooCommerce Products, Added comments for translations along with other important fixes and updates.
+Recommended upgrade.

+= 8.21.0 =
+Export CSV of stock related data columns for WooCommerce Products, Fixes related to Category field not working properly in Bulk Edit for WooCommerce Products (Pro), Improvements to 'set to regular price' and 'set to sale price' Bulk Edit actions for WooCommerce Products (Pro) along with other important fixes and updates.
+Recommended upgrade.

+= 8.20.0 =
+WooCommerce 8.2.1 compatible, Fixes related to Switching from custom views dashboards updating column state for related post type dashboards (Pro), Updates related to Replaced 'Add Attribute' and 'Remove attribute' with 'Attributes' field for WooCommerce Products in Bulk Edit functionality (Pro), Added 'copy from' option for 'Attributes' in Bulk Edit for WooCommerce Products (Pro) along with other important fixes and updates.
+Recommended upgrade.

+= 8.19.0 =
+WooCommerce 8.2.0 compatible, WordPress 6.3.2 compatible, Fixes related to Dashboard combo box CSS related issues, Advanced search operators like 'starts with', 'ends with', etc. not working for 'Tasks' and WooCommerce Product Stock Log dashboard (Pro), Added support for Sorting and Advanced search for some of the product specific columns in WooCommerce Product Stock Log dashboard, Code improvements along with other important fixes and updates.
+Recommended upgrade.

 = 8.18.0 =
 Added Stock Log dashboard for WooCommerce Products, Fixes related to Stock status, Sale Price and Catalog Visibility columns won't update properly using inline edit functionality in WooCommerce Products dashboard (Lite), 'Delete Records' functionality causing issues with large number of records (Pro), Updates related to Speed improvements for 'Bulk Edit', 'Duplicate Records' and 'Delete Records' functionalities (Pro), Success notification for non-background process of 'Bulk Edit', 'Duplicate Records' and 'Delete Records' functionalities (Pro) along with other important fixes and updates.
 Recommended upgrade.